 Parents as Partners

-The model includes direct intervention with the child and the family, development of family-based solutions at the residential group homes, and joint work with welfare services in the community.
-The key to change is intensive work with the therapeutic, educational and administrative staff at the residential group homes, including staff training sessions, guidance and in-service courses.
-The desired result should be a change within the organization’s culture, so that the parents’ involvement becomes a part of daily practice.
+Parents as partners model includes direct intervention with the child and with the family; the development of responses to the needs of the family in the residential group homes; and joint work with the social services in the community.
+The key to change is in intensive work with the therapeutic, educational, and administrative staff at the residential group home – work that includes training and supervision of the staff.
+The result should be a change in the organizational culture of the residential group homes, so that partnership with the parents will become a regular part of daily practice.

 We must remember that the child’s stay in the residential group home is not the solution, but merely a means and part of the overall intervention with the family.
 Therefore, the program sets as its objective the creation of a continuum of intervention with the welfare departments in the community.

 Yeladim’s partners are – the Ministry of Social Affairs, Ashalim, the three pilot Group Homes, Altshuler-Shacham, and the Sebba Foundation

 The Parents as partners program has functioned as a pilot study over the past years in ten residential group homes.
 In each home the program ran for three years.
 From the fourth year onward the approach became a regular feature of these three homes.